zpoint/Go-Internals/objects/chan/chan.md

 }
 ```

-The `chansend` will acquire the `lock`, try to pop an element and send to a goroutine if there exist a goroutine in `recvq`, if `recvq` is empty, try to store the element in the circular queue, otherwise block the current running goroutine
+The `chansend` will acquire the `lock`, try to pop an element and send to a goroutine if there exist a goroutine in `recvq`, if `recvq` is empty, try to store the element in the circular queue, otherwise add the current goroutine to `sendq` and block the current running goroutine(a parameter `block` controls whether the current goroutine will be blocked, currently it's `true`)

 ![chansend](./chansend.png)